-International students apply for Optional Practical Training, if appropriate.
+International students apply for Optional Practical Training, if desired.

 Make changes in the thesis or dissertation required by the Supervisory Committee.
-Get the "Final Reading Approval" signed by the thesis advisor.
+Get the "Final Reading Approval" signed by the thesis advisor and department chair via the online system through the graduate school.

-Check with the departmental Graduate Academic Advisor that all required forms and documentation has been submitted.
+Check with the departmental Graduate Academic Advisor that all required forms and documentation have been submitted.

-Submit one copy of the defended, committee-approved thesis or dissertation manuscript, plus the Final Reading Approval, to the Thesis Editor.
-To expedite thesis clearance process, the thesis office has shifted the primary responsibility of checking formatting, grammer and proof-reading to the advisor, supervisory committee and the department before final reading approval.
-Make any changes to the manuscript that the committee may require after the oral defense and getthe final reading approval within two weeks of oral thesis defense.
+Submit one copy of the defended, committee-approved thesis or dissertation manuscript plus the Final Reading Approval to the Thesis Editor.
+To expedite the thesis clearance process, the thesis office has shifted the primary responsibility of checking formatting, grammar and proof-reading to the advisor, supervisory committee and the department before the final reading approval.
+Make any changes to the manuscript that the committee may require after the oral defense and get the final reading approval within two weeks of the thesis defense.
 The thesis/dissertation manuscript should be submitted to the Thesis Office within 2 weeks of the successful defense date.
 The target date for submission to the thesis office of the final reading approved manuscript is one week before the last day of classes for the semester.
-The thesis office is working continually on improving the clearance process.
-Please check the Thesis office for updated guidelines and deadlines.
+The thesis office is working continually on improving the clearance process and thus, please check with the Thesis office for updated guidelines and deadlines.

-Submit a PDF copy of the thesis or dissertation that has been publicly defended and approved by the supervisory committee, the final reader, and the chair of the department to the Thesis Office for Format Approval.
-Submit your manuscript by following the directions on this page.
-Gradschool.utah.edu/thesis/online-thesis-submission/ You will need the unids of all your committee members and the chair of your department.
+Submit a PDF copy of the thesis or dissertation that has been defended and approved by the supervisory committee, the final reader, and the chair of the department to the Thesis Office for following directions Format Approval.
+Submit your manuscript by the Gradschool.utah.edu/thesis/online-thesis-submission/.
+You will need the Unids of all your committee members and the chair of your department.
 Electronic signatures are gathered through this system.
 After you submit your manuscript, the online system will send emails with links to the approval forms for your committee members and department chair to sign.
 You should give the committee members and department chair notice to look for these emails.
 Your chair will receive 2 emails with 2 different links for the 2 different forms they need to sign.
 Manuscripts remain in a holding queue until the signatures from your committee chair, department chair, and the majority of the rest of the committee members have signed the electronic forms.
 You will receive an email as each signature is completed.
 Once these signatures are received your manuscript will move into the working queue.
 You will also receive a notice when this happens.
-To be considered for graduation in a particular semester, the defended and committee-approved thesis or dissertation should be submitted 2 weeks prior to the closing date of the semester.
+To be considered for graduation in a particular semester, the defended and committee-approved thesis or dissertation should be submitted 2 weeks prior to the final date of the semester.